SoleraEngineering/python-control4-lite/README.txt

-# Control4 Bindings for Python
+# Control4 API Bindings for Python